Premier League 2020/2021 fixtures | Full TV schedule by channel, kick-off times, start and end dates

 The 2020/21 Premier League season is fast-approaching and we've got all the fixtures and TV details

-Liverpool kick off their title defence against newly-promoted Leeds United in the pick of the opening day fixtures.
+Perhaps the most exciting fixture on paper sees recently crowned champions Liverpool take on Leeds United, who are making their first top flight appearance in 16 years after promotion under Marcelo Bielsa.

-Fellow new boys Fulham host Arsenal at Craven Cottage and West Brom welcome Midlands rivals Leicester to the Hawthorns.
+There’s also a London derby to look forward to, with Arsenal travelling to Craven Cottage to take on another newly promoted side, Fulham, while Leicester City will look to make up for their disappointing end to last term with an away game at West Brom.

-Manchester City and Manchester United’s weekend exits from the Champions League and Europa League respectively mean that every side will now have their full focus on a huge season ahead.
+Manchester City and Manchester United’s participation in the latter stages of the Champions League and Europa League respectively mean that they will be starting their seasons later than the other sides – playing their first games on the 19th September.

 The upcoming campaign promises another raft of drama, with Liverpool in the driving seat to retain their crown after enjoying a longer break than rivals around them.